24A31A4210/AI-Resume-Intelligence/README.md

 An automated resume screening and candidate-role mapping system built with Python and Machine Learning.

 ## 👥 The Team
-- Jampa Siri Chandana Priya (@24A31A4210) — Project Lead & AI System Architect
-  - (Overall system design, AI model selection, and End-to-End Integration)
+-Jampa Siri Chandana Priya (@24A31A4210) — Project Lead & AI System Architect -Overall system design, AI model selection, and End-to-End Integration.
+-Guru Tulasi Hima Bindu (@24A31A4209) — NLP Specialist & Logic Developer -Core logic implementation, Text cleaning, and Keyword mapping using NLP.
-- Piradi Sai Rupa Sri (@24A31A4227) — UI/UX Design & Frontend Developer
+-Piradi Sai Rupa Sri (@24A31A4227) — UI/UX & Frontend Developer
-  - (Building the interactive Streamlit dashboard, CSS animations, and futuristic dark-tech layout)
+  -Building the interactive Streamlit dashboard and futuristic CSS animations.
-- Chitturi Dhanu Sree (@24A31A4207) — NLP Specialist & Data Engineering
+-Chitturi Dhanu Sree (@24A31A4207) — Data Engineering & Performance Analyst -Dataset preparation, preprocessing, and model accuracy testing.
-  - (Text extraction from resumes, Data cleaning, and Keyword mapping logic)
+-Chikkala Mary Blessica (@24A31A4206) — Technical Documentation & Deployment
+  -Project requirement analysis, README documentation, and Environment configuration.

 ## 🚀 Overview
 Traditional resume screening is slow. **AI Resume Intelligence** uses Natural Language Processing (NLP) to automate this process.
 It extracts text from PDF/DOCX resumes, classifies them into job roles using **TF-IDF**, and validates candidate skills.